Your Guide to Classic Movie Theater Filmgoing!

 On the Michigan big screen, highlights included a double feature of the cult classics Harold and Maude and King of Hearts.
-Also showing was a Marx Brothers twin bill of A Day at the Races and A Night at the Opera, which appeared again at the Michigan in the Summer Classic Film Series of 2005 and 2006.
+Also showing was a Marx Brothers twin bill of A Day at the Races and A Night at the Opera.
 On the serious side, organist Dennis James accompanied a screening of the controversial classic The Birth of a Nation.

 Launched November 25, 2005.

 Graphics courtesy of Christmas Graphics Plus, Free GIFs and Animation, and 123GIFS.